-The Compensation Committee used the same compensation policy described above for all executive officers to determine the compensation for Mr. Gayn Erickson, the Company's Chief Executive Officer, in fiscal year 2017.
+The Compensation Committee used the same compensation policy described above for all executive officers to determine the compensation for Mr. Gayn Erickson, the Company's Chief Executive Officer, in fiscal year 2018.
 In setting both the cash-based and the equity-based elements of Mr. Erickson's compensation, the Compensation Committee considered the company's performance, competitive forces taking into account Mr. Erickson's experience and knowledge, and Mr. Erickson's leadership in achieving the Company's long-term goals.
-During fiscal year 2017, Mr. Erickson received stock options under the Company's 2006 Equity Incentive Plan for 42,750 shares, which vest over four year.
-Additionally, Mr. Erickson received RSUs under the Company's 2006 Equity Incentive Plan for 14,250 shares, which vest over four years, and 35,000 shares, which vest subject to the achievement of a performance condition.
-This performance condition was met in fiscal year 2017.
-The Compensation Committee believes Mr. Erickson's fiscal year 2017 compensation was fair relative to the Company's performance and Mr. Erickson's individual performance and leadership, and that it rewards him for this performance and will serve to retain him as a key employee.
+During fiscal year 2018, Mr. Erickson received stock options under the Company's 2016 Equity Incentive Plan for 34,200 shares, which vest over four year.
+Additionally, Mr. Erickson received RSUs under the Company's 2016 Equity Incentive Plan for 11,400 shares, which vest over four years.
+The Compensation Committee believes Mr. Erickson's fiscal year 2018 compensation was fair relative to the Company's performance and Mr. Erickson's individual performance and leadership, and that it rewards him for this performance and will serve to retain him as a key employee.